lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 The interpolation functions are of a characteristic shape.
 They reach their maximum value $W_i = 1$ at cell point $p_i$, and are zero at all other points.
 Examining Equation 8-1, we draw **Figure 8-2** and see that each interpolation function has the shape of a peaked “hat,” and that interpolation is a linear combination of these hat functions, scaled by the data value at each point.

 Equation 8-4 is the general form for cell interpolation.
 It is used to interpolate any data value defined at the cell points to any other point within the cell.
-We have only to define the specific interpolation functions Wi for each cell type.
+We have only to define the specific interpolation functions $W_i$ for each cell type.

 **Specific Forms**

 Each cell type has its own interpolation functions.
-The weights Wi are functions of the parametric coordinates r, s, and t.
+The weights $W_i$ are functions of the parametric coordinates r, s, and t.
 In this section we will define the parametric coordinate system and interpolation function for each primary cell type.
 Composite cells use the interpolation functions and parametric coordinates of their composing primary cells.
 The only difference in coordinate system specification between primary and composite cells is that composite cells use the additional sub-id to specify a particular primary cell.

 **Vertex.** Vertex cells do not require parametric coordinates or interpolation functions since they are zero-dimensional.
 The single weighting function is $W_0 = 1.$